isabella232/advertising-cloud.en/help/dsp/tracking/third-party-tracking-pixels.md

 # Tracking Pixels

-If you are using third-party tracking pixels, Advertising Cloud DSP enables you to add these during the ad creation process and  track a variety of integration events including impressions, clicks and completions.
+You can optionally add third-party tracking pixels to your ads to track a variety of integration events, including impressions, clicks, and completions.

+You can add third-party tracking pixels to the following ad settings.

 ## Basic Tab